Cueto, Cuba

-Cueto is a municipality and town in the Holguín Province of Cuba.
+Cueto is a municipality and town in Holguín Province, Cuba.

 Geography

-The municipality is located southwest of its province, next to the border with Santiago de Cuba Province.
+The municipality is located southwest of the Holguín Province, next to the border with Santiago de Cuba Province.
 It borders with the municipalities of Báguanos, Mayarí, Mella and Urbano Noris (San Germán).
 In addition to Cueto itself, the municipal territory includes the villages of Alto Cedro, Barajagua, Birán, Marcané, and other minor localities.

 Birán, best known as the birthplace of Fidel, Raúl and Ramón Castro, was part of the neighboring municipality of Mayarí until the 1976 reform.

 Demographics

 In 2018, the municipality of Cueto had a population of 31,552, of which 16,308 were men and 15,244 were women With a total area of 329 km2, it has a population density of 95.9 /km2.
 The town of Cueto, as of the 2017 census, had a registered population of 15,111 living in just over 11,000 homes.